October Crisis: War Measures Act and military involvement

 The two named Canadian Forces operations were Operation Ginger (to mount guards on the Government of Canada buildings and significant residences outside of Quebec) and Operation Essay (to provide aid to Quebec's civil power).
 The Royal 22^{e} Régiment, more commonly known as the "Van Doos", the most famous French-Canadian regiment in the Canadian Army, was deployed to Montreal to guard buildings.
 It was understood that deploying troops from English-speaking regiments in Quebec as an aid to civil power would be politically problematic.
 Throughout the operation, the Army made a point of deploying primarily French-Canadian soldiers to guard buildings in Quebec.
 The Royal 22^{e} Régiment was based in Quebec City, but it was felt that having the "Van Doos" perform guard duty in Montreal, the largest city in Quebec, would be less likely to offend public opinion.
 The Canadian Army saw no action during its deployment, which lasted until November 12.
-Only one soldier was killed when he tripped over his loaded rifle while on guard duty and inadvertently shot and killed himself.
+One soldier was killed when he tripped over his loaded rifle while on guard duty and inadvertently shot and killed himself.

 Outside Quebec, mainly in the Ottawa area, the federal government deployed troops under its own authority to guard federal offices and employees.
 The combination of the increased powers of arrest granted by the War Measures Act, and the military deployment requisitioned and controlled by Quebec's government gave every appearance that martial law had been imposed.
 However, a significant difference was that the military remained in a support role to the civil authorities (in this case, Quebec authorities) and never had a judicial role.
 It still allowed for the criticism of the government, and the Parti Québécois was able to go about its everyday business free of any restrictions, including the criticism of the government and the War Measures Act.

 Nevertheless, many Canadians found the sight of tanks outside the federal parliament disconcerting.
 Moreover, police officials sometimes abused their powers without just cause, and some prominent artists and intellectuals associated with the sovereignty movement were detained.